| Though Eowyn could not eat,

 "My lady?" said a quiet voice.
 Alatáriël

-and persisted.
 "My lady?" he said again.

 But Alatáriël could not be distracted.

-a tiny courtyard filled with fragrant roses.
+tiny courtyard, filled with fragrant roses.

 scent.
-"Are you happy, Estel?" she asked softly.
+"Are you happy, Estel?" she asked, softly.

-"Why do you ask that, meleth nín?"
+"Why do you ask, meleth nín?"

 She turned to face him.
 "I sometimes think that we expected